danlhennessy/devopshardway/README.md

 4. Terraform

--Create an Azure ACR repository with Terraform
+Create an Azure ACR repository with Terraform

--Create an AKS cluster
+Create an AKS cluster

 5. Docker